Punjab CM launches anti-corruption helpline number | Politics

 - India

-Punjab Chief Minister Bhagwant Mann on Wednesday launched a anti-corruption helpline number that will allow people to upload videos of officials asking for a bribe or indulging in other malpractices.
+Punjab Chief Minister Bhagwant Mann on Wednesday launched an anti-corruption helpline number that will allow people to upload videos of officials asking for a bribe or indulging in other malpractices.

-Mann launched the number -- 9501200200 -- on the martyrdom day of Bhagat Singh, Rajguru and Sukhdev and called it ''an anti-corruption action line''.
+Mann launched the number -- 9501200200 -- on the martyrdom day of legandary freedom fighters Bhagat Singh, Rajguru and Sukhdev, and called it ''an anti-corruption action line''.

+Mann, who was sworn-in as chief minister on March 16 at Khatkar Kalan, sought support of people in order to root out corruption within a month.

-''I had promised to you that I will launch a phone number on March 23 which will be called as an anti-corruption action line.
-The number is 9501200200 ,'' said Mann in a video message.
-He asked people to send videos of those who demand bribe from them.
+''I had promised to you that I will launch a phone number on March 23 which will be called as an anti-corruption action line,'' said Mann in a video message.

+''The number is 9501200200,'' said Mann, asking people to send videos of those who demand bribe or commission for any work to this number.

-Mann said the staff will examine the videos and whosoever is found guilty, be it an officer, our minister or an MLA, strict action will be taken against them.
+Mann said the staff will inquire into it and whosoever is found guilty, be it an officer, our minister or an MLA, strict action will be taken against them.

 He urged people to share only corruption-related videos on this number.